hjovi1/PerfOMICS/README.md

 1. Profile athletes in terms of endurance, power and speed.

-2. Predict and forecasting the effects of training programs and strategies.

-3. Provide genetic insights into injury susceptibility, prevention and disease management.

-    This tool can further assist in helping athletes decide their choice of sport or athletic activity, maximize athletic potential through tailoring of athletic programs, provide guidelines on preventive measures and corrective action for athletes susceptible to sports-related injuries.
+2. Predict and forecasting the effects of training programs and strategies to help athletes decide their choice of sport or athletic activity and maximize athletic potential through tailoring of athletic programs.

     The \`PerfOMICS\` package was developed using \`R version 4.1.1 (2021-08-10)\`,